-Biopharmaceutics allows you to understand the solubility, dissolution and permeability of a compound and from this we can then assess the potential fraction absorbed (Fabs).
+Biopharmaceutics allows you to understand the solubility, dissolution, and permeability of a compound, and from this, we can then assess the potential fraction absorbed (Fabs).
 Now fraction absorbed and bioavailability are often confused and used interchangeably.
-Fraction absorbed is directly related to the solubility, dissolution and permeability of a compound and is the amount of drug that enters the intestinal enterocyte in our gastrointestinal tract (FDA definition), whereas bioavailability (F) is the amount of drug in the systemic circulation able to have a therapeutic effect.
-F is directly related to the amount of drug absorbed (Fabs) and the amount surviving the first pass metabolism.
+Fraction absorbed is directly related to the solubility, dissolution, and permeability of a compound and is the amount of drug that enters the intestinal enterocyte in our gastrointestinal tract (FDA definition), whereas bioavailability (F) is the amount of drug in the systemic circulation able to have a therapeutic effect.
+F is directly related to the amount of drug absorbed (Fabs) and the amount surviving first-pass metabolism.
 Therefore, absorption is the input mechanism and clearance (metabolism) is the output mechanism.

-How can Biopharmaceutics help drug developers overcome challenges with their small molecules?
+How can biopharmaceutics help drug developers overcome challenges with their small molecules?

-Biopharmaceutics Classification System (BCS)
+What is the Biopharmaceutics Classification System (BCS)?

-The BCS classification criteria are strict and hence often misinform clients of the compounds formulation/development challenges.
-More recently a classification system based on developability potential has been developed by Dressman and Butler, the developability classification system (DCS).
-This classifies compounds into four categories similar to the BCS, but uses simulated intestinal media for the solubility assessment and also takes into consideration the compensatory nature of permeability, allowing a solubility limited absorbable dose to be determined, which in turn allows for DCS II compounds to be divided into DCSII and DCSIIb compounds.
-DCS IIa compounds are dissolution limited and hence formulation strategies to improve exposure would focus on particle size reduction such as nanomillling and micronization, whereas DCS IIb compounds are solubility limited and hence solubility enhancement strategies such as SDD and lipids may be used to improve exposure.
+The BCS classification criteria are strict and hence often misinform clients of their compound's formulation/development challenges.
+More recently, a classification system based on developability potential has been developed by Dressman and Butler, the Developability Classification System (DCS).
+This classifies compounds into four categories similar to the BCS but uses simulated intestinal media for the solubility assessment and also takes into consideration the compensatory nature of permeability, allowing a solubility-limited absorbable dose to be determined, which in turn allows for DCS II compounds to be divided into DCS IIa and DCS IIb compounds.
+DCS IIa compounds are dissolution limited and hence formulation strategies to improve exposure would focus on particle size reduction such as nanomillling and micronization, whereas DCS IIb compounds are solubility limited and hence solubility-enhancement strategies such as SDDs and lipids may be used to improve exposure.

-DCS to drive formulation strategies
+How can the DCS be used to drive formulation strategies?

 A recent example of this was for a compound at the candidate selection stage.
-Quotient supported a standalone DCS classification and formulation development package.
-Permeability was high and solubility at 24 hours in intestinal buffer less than the expected therapeutic dose, so solubility was classified as “low”, however solubility at 3 hours was found to be >10 fold higher and hence it was classified as a DCS IIa.
-So if dissolution is rapid, absorption will be good and sophisticated solubility enhancement strategies are not required.
-Quotient then developed a simple capsule formulation with particle size reduction (mirconization) and wetting agents to support the first-in-human (FIH) clinical study.
+Quotient Sciences supported a standalone DCS classification and formulation development package.
+Permeability was high and solubility at 24 hours in intestinal buffer was less than the expected therapeutic dose, so solubility was classified as “low”.
+However, solubility at 3 hours was found to be >10-fold higher and hence it was classified as a DCS IIa compound.
+So, if dissolution is rapid, absorption will be good and sophisticated solubility-enhancement strategies are not required.
+Quotient Sciences then developed a simple capsule formulation with particle size reduction (micronization) and wetting agents to support the first-in-human (FIH) clinical study.